coreruleset/documentation/content/development/regex_assembly.md

 - Include file name (required): The name of the file to include, without suffix
 - Exclude file names (required): One or more names of files to consult for exclusions, without suffix, space separated
-- Suffix replacements (optional): Any number of space separated two-tuples, where the first entry is the suffix to match and the second entry is the replacement.
+- Suffix replacements (optional): Any number of two-tuples, where the first entry is the suffix to match and the second entry is the replacement.
 To use, end the list of exclude file names with `--`.
 Tuples are space separated

 ### Output